kzaaaa/kzaaaa/README.md

 <br>

 <h1><p align="center">
- - 🧬 I am a young student and I live in France.
+ - 🧬 I am a young student and I live in France.<br>
- - 🔭 I’m currently working on Mirage Project.
+ - 🔭 I’m currently working on Mirage Project.<br>
  - 🌱 I’m currently learning to use MySQL.
 ---
 </h1>